vicentevieytes/conways-game-of-life/README.md

 # Run it:

-Just download the repository and
+Just clone the repository and
 ```
 cargo run
 ```